Everything you need to know about Coronado Panama

-El Rey mall: El Rey, Pio Pio (fried chicken), Subway, Global Bank, Banco General, Optica Boyd (glasses),
+El Rey mall: El Rey, Pio Pio (fried chicken), Subway, Global Bank, Optica Boyd (glasses),

-Village Mall: Machetazo, Air conditioner center, Small loans office, Leonardos Restaurant, KFC, Happy Pets Vet, Don Lee, Small electronics store, Party supply store, Orthodontics dental clinic, Clinica Pacifico doctor’s office, Casa Gala sports store, and Aldo’s Hairwellness Spa.
+Village Mall: Machetazo, Air conditioner center, Small loans office, Leonardos Restaurant, KFC, Happy Pets Vet, Don Lee, Small electronics store, Party supply store, Orthodontics dental clinic, Clinica Pacifico doctor’s office, Casa Gala sports store, Pizza place, and Aldo’s Hairwellness Spa.

-Las Pergolas: Riba Smith, Filipe Motta (Specialty wine store), Arrocha Dentist, RefreCool (air conditioners), Sosa y Arango (optician), Novey (hardware store), Specialty meats store and Organica.
+Las Pergolas: Filipe Motta (Specialty wine store), Organica, RefreCool (air conditioners), Sosa y Arango (optician), Novey (hardware store), Specialty meats store, and Organica.

 Bayview Center: Suan Spa, HIM hardware, Melo (pet and garden supplies), clinic vial (doctor/dentist), OBGYN

-Tererazas: Doit Center (hardware) is currently in the plaza with Arrocha (pharmacy and home store), Cinnabon, Papa Johns, Burger King, Puma, Deli Gourmet, Salon & more.
+Terrazas: Doit Center (hardware) is currently in the plaza with Arrocha (pharmacy and home store), Cinnabon, Papa Johns, Burger King, Puma, Deli Gourmet, Starbucks, Nacion Sushi & more!

 Coronado Panama Residental Communities

 There are several growing communities within the Coronado gates.
 The area continues to develop as more families move in.
 The first community in Coronado sits just outside of the Coronado guard gate and is centered around a large equestrian center, with stables and a field for riding or polo.
 Just past the gates, the next community is the boulevard with several developments still being built.

 The boulevard: It is developing quickly, with several large real estate projects.
 There is a small scattering of private homes along the road, which leads to the Coronado beachfront.
 The Boulevard is the first left street when coming into Coronado just after the main guard gate.
 There is a back gate into the Palmeras del golf area, which has just recently started to develop, with several large homes built, and several lots still for sale from Coronado and private sellers.
 Along the boulevard, the first development is Coronado Escapes by the Habitats developers.
-Around the bend is Brisas de Coronado, currently in its second phase with 32 units built, which share a pool, tennis courts and a social area.
-At the end of the boulevard, road is the development Paradiso, which is still under construction.
+Around the bend is Brisas de Coronado, currently in its second phase with 32 units built, which share a pool, tennis courts, and a social area.
+At the end of the boulevard, the road is the development Paradiso, which is still under construction.